We’re here for you

 Although we would hate to see you go, you can cancel your service at any time by giving us a call at (855) 418-8326.
 You will need to return your equipment to your local Fiber Space.
 There are no cancellation fees.

 To pay your Fiber bill, we accept credit and debit cards with a Visa®, American Express®, Discover®, or MasterCard® logo, or automatic bank account withdrawal.
 We do not accept cash or checks.
-Please note that your $10 sign-up deposit must be paid with a credit or debit card.

 Your invoice will be emailed to you at the beginning of each month and you will be automatically billed 10 days later using the payment method in your account.